 MDC encourages motorists to slow down when they see a turtle in the road and check to be sure they can safely steer around it.
 If helping a turtle cross a road, keep human safety as the number-one concern.
 Check for traffic and move the turtle across the road in the direction it is traveling.

-Watch a short MDC video on turtles crossing roads at youtube.com/watch?v=4KaTQ66uBhY.
+For more information on turtles crossing roads, watch this short MDC video at voutube.com/watch?v=4KaTO66uBhY.